bbauska/JS-Programs/README.md

       console.log("Oops!
 Something went wrong.
 No joke for you!");
   }
 }

-// Start the Joke Teller Program jokeTellerProgram();
+// Example: Start the Joke Teller Program jokeTellerProgram();
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->